fschueller/notebook/aws_iam/iam_ninja_notes.md

 # AWS IAM

+tl;dr Use the Visual Editor :smile:

 ## What are IAM policies?

 * provide authorization to AWS services and resources
+* JSON-formatted
 * Two parts:
   - Specification: Definining access policies
   - Enforcement: Evaluation policies